scvinfo/WeddingInvite/San_Sid.md

   A resilient, reliable Java-based service trying to hit a once-in-a-lifetime API: **Marriage**.

 - **Bride (Service Provider)**: Sandhya
-  Elegant, graceful, and highly scalable — the one who acknowledged the API request with a 💖 `200 OK`.
+  Elegant, graceful, caring and highly scalable — the one who acknowledged the API request with a 💖 `200 OK`.

 ---